dlccyes/CollegeNotes/NTUNotes/Junior/Spanish.md

 ### mac

+Long press on a letter and select or press the following key combinations:

 -   á — Option + e, a.
 -   Á — Option + e, Shift + a.
 -   é — Option + e, e.